umsi211F2025/umsi211-f25-course-resources/weeks10-14/deployment.md

    - **Environment Variables**:
        - Key: `DATABASE_URL`
        - Value: Your production database connection string (e.g., from Neon)
-4. Click "Create Web Service"
+4. Click "Deploy Web Service"
 5. Wait for the deployment to complete
 6. Test the backend URL in your browser
     - visit a backend URL that should provide data (e.g., `https://presnick-211-survey-backend.onrender.com/api/answer_counts?question_id=1`) to see if the API is responding